This article is sponsored by the Java Community Process.

 In NetBeans 6's UI designer, dragging a database table bean onto a form will automatically create bindings between some database object and Swing components.
 NetBeans also provides form editors for creating bindings.
 Since NetBeans 6 also supports the Swing Application Framework API [JSR 296], it is possible to rapidly create a UI that relies on the Swing App Framework as well as uses the Beans Binding framework.

-from the Java community.
-The EL expression language we use in specifying
+projects from the Java community.
+The EL expression language we

 Frank Sommers: How stable is the Beans Binding API now?
 What are your future plans for JSR 295?